Persona 3: Dancing in Moonlight and Persona 5: Dancing in Starlight: Development and release

 While a story mode and new location were used in Dancing All Night, the team decided to replace it with a system based on character interactions within the original settings and scenario, though a minor story mode was included anyway.
 This decision was made following talks between Wada and Miwa.
 Creating the dormitory setting for Dancing in Moonlight was easy due to its simplistic design, while the team needed to work much harder creating the varied and complex backgrounds for Dancing in Starlight.
 Due to the games' tone compared to the main Persona series, the team felt they had greater freedom to put lighter and colorful elements into the games.

 Dancing in Moonlight features 25 songs from Persona 3, and Dancing in Starlight features 26 musical tracks from Persona 5.
 Original music was composed for both games by Ryota Kozuka, who had previously worked on Dancing All Night; one of his compositions was Dancing In Moonlight's opening theme "Our Moment".
 Remixes of tracks from Persona 3 and Persona 5 were supervised by Kozuka and original composer Shoji Meguro, along with Atsushi Kitajoh and Toshiki Konishi.
-Additional remixes of the Persona 3 songs were done by guest musicians Yuu Miyake, Hideki Naganuma, Yuyoyuppe, Tetsuya Kobayashi, ATOLS, Novoiski, Lotus Juice, Sasakure.UK, T.Komine and Daisuke Asakura.
+Additional remixes of the Persona 3 songs were done by guest musicians Yuu Miyake, Hideki Naganuma, Yuyoyuppe, Tetsuya Kobayashi, ATOLS, Novoiski, Lotus Juice (Note: Lotus Juice was also the game's system voice.), Sasakure.UK, T.Komine and Daisuke Asakura.
 Additional remixes of the Persona 5 songs were handled by Jazztronik, tofubeats, KAIEN and Taku Takahashi.
 The list of tracks that would be included was modified throughout the development process.
 Due to the long-established sound of Persona 3 since the original game's release, the theme song of Dancing in Moonlight was designed to reflect that sound; they had greater freedom creating the theme song of Dancing in Starlight due to Persona 5 being the most recent release.
 A particular Persona 3 track released as downloadable content (DLC), "Tanaka's Amazing Commodities", was initially planned as a very difficult track for Dancing All Night before being cut.
 It was remixed by Kozuka, with President Tanaka (Bin Shimada) as its guest vocalist.

 The games were first announced in August 2017 alongside the Persona spinoff Persona Q2: New Cinema Labyrinth.
 The games were released in Japan on May 24, 2018.
 Downloadable content (DLC) featuring new costumes and music was also released.
 Two special editions were created for PS4 and Vita.
 The PS4 version came with physical copies of Dancing in Moonlight and Dancing in Starlight, a download code for the digital-exclusive PS4 port of Dancing All Night, and a full soundtrack.
 The Vita version included Dancing in Moonlight and Dancing in Starlight, the full soundtrack, and costume DLC based on protagonists from the wider Megami Tensei series.
 The game also supports PlayStation VR.
 Persona 3: Dancing in Moonlight and Persona 5: Dancing in Starlight were released outside of Japan on December 4, 2018, with a full English dub, dual audio options, and subtitles in English, French, Italian, German, and Spanish.